 End of Program Student Learning Outcomes Course Learning Outcomes NUR 111 Course Student Learning Outcomes NUR 112 Course Student Learning Outcomes NUR 113 Course Student Learning Outcomes NUR 114 Course Student Learning Outcomes NUR 115 3.
 Practice within the ethical and legal framework of Practical nursing.
-(3, 5) (C) 4.
-Manage and Identify ethical and legal principles.
-Discuss the impact Identify the ethical and legal implications of medication administration and documentation.
+(3, 5) (C) Identify ethical and legal principles.
+Identify the ethical and legal implications of medication administration and documentation.
 Integrate ethical and legal principles into the care of children and childbearing families.
-Demonstrate Integrate ethical and legal principles into the care of individuals with complex healthcare needs.
+Integrate ethical and legal principles into the care of individuals with complex healthcare needs.
 Integrate ethical and legal principles into the care of individuals with complex healthcare needs in various settings.
-Demonstrate provide care within and across healthcare settings under supervision and according to the LPN scope of practice.
-(4, 6) (A) cultural diversity has on the individual in the healthcare system. sensitivity to all individuals. sensitivity to the individual and family. sensitivity to the individual and family in a stressful situation. sensitivity to the individual and family in all situations.
+4. Manage and provide care within and across healthcare settings under supervision and according to the LPN scope of practice.
+(4, 6) (A) Discuss the impact cultural diversity has on the individual in the healthcare system.
+Demonstrates sensitivity to all individuals.
+Demonstrate sensitivity to the individual and family.
+Demonstrate sensitivity to the individual and family in a stressful situation.
+Demonstrate sensitivity to the individual and family in all situations.